s2l1/Headless-Samourai-Dojo/README.md

 $ ufw default deny incoming
 $ ufw default allow outgoing
 $ ufw allow from 192.168.0.0/24 to any port 22 comment 'SSH access restricted to local LAN'
-$ ufw allow proto tcp from 172.28.0.0/16 to any comment 'allow dojo to talk to external bitcoind'
+$ ufw allow proto tcp from 172.28.0.0/16 to any port 8332 comment 'allow dojo to talk to external bitcoind'
 $ ufw enable
 $ systemctl enable ufw
 $ ufw status